The Testing Effect: Why Quizzes Beat Rereading [2026]

 | 2021 | Agarwal et al. | Classroom review: testing works across ages and subjects |

 The mechanism has a name: retrieval-induced strengthening.
-The moment you attempt to recall an answer, your brain reactivates the relevant trace and lays down additional routes toward the same fact, so the subsequent attempt arrives with more available pathways than the one before it.
-LearnClash widens that network deliberately by mixing topics, contexts, and skill levels inside a single duel, which means each individual fact ends up cued from several distinct angles rather than rehearsed from a single fixed prompt.
+Attempting recall reactivates the relevant memory trace and lays down additional routes toward the same fact, so the next attempt has more paths available than the one before.

 Recall forces your brain to rebuild the path to the answer.
 Rereading just shows you the path exists.